Thursday, July 14, 2016

 The characters were well developed and the imagery vivid.
 We know exactly what motivated Dulcie and what moves Adam.
 We experience their young loves and are not surprised when they are attracted to each other.
 They are not so different really; each believes the slaves should be treated as people, and they lament a society in which they are not.
 Each has the courage to fight Southern Society for what they believe is right.

 There are some wonderful secondary characters, including Tom, the aristocrat from New Orleans who married Ullah, a light colored slave, because he loved her, the families of Adam and Dulcie, and Adam’s two childhood friends, Beau and Ben, who join him as fellow captains.

-Until the 3rd “book” I was thinking I’d stumbled across a keeper.
-Then the story took a bizarre twist with a shipwreck, a voodoo island and a twisted family that holds Dulcie captive.
+Most of this book is “keeper” material, but in the 3rd “book” the story took a bizarre twist with a shipwreck, a voodoo island and a disturbed family that holds Dulcie captive.
 Adam and Dulcie are separated and both partnered (willingly or unwillingly) with others.
 The story finally comes back around for a great close, but you should be aware of this detour.

 For more of Adam and Dulcie’s romance you have to read the second in the duology, Moss Rose, set in the Reconstruction Period after the end of the Civil War.